AdobeDocs/experience-manager-65.en/help/forms/using/rule-editor.md

 To define a rule based on a form object, select **Form Object** from the drop-down list, and drag-and-drop a form object from the **Form Objects** tab.
 If the condition action is met, the number of checkboxes defined in the form object are added to the adaptive form.

-A Set Property rule based on an object property allows you to add the number of checkboxes in an adaptive form based on another object property that is included in the adaptive form.
+A Set Property rule based on an object property lets you add the number of checkboxes in an adaptive form based on another object property that is included in the adaptive form.

 The following figure depicts an example of dynamically adding checkboxes based on the number of drop-down lists in the adaptive form: